The Last Resort When Your Google My Business Listing Is Repeatedly Taken Down Due to False Spam Reports

-The first step in the legal process was to file the lawsuit against “Doe” – an unknown person since we had no idea who was editing and reporting the GMB profile and then from there we could subpoena for the information.
-Once you know who is reporting the business, you can then update the lawsuit.
+The first step in the legal process was to file the lawsuit against “Doe” – an unknown person since we had no idea who was editing and reporting the GMB profile and then from there, we could subpoena for the information.
+Once you know who is reporting the business, you can update the lawsuit.

-Although there is no way to know for sure, it appears the result of this legal effort restored the original GMB profile along with the local pack and Google Maps rankings we had invested in for years.
+Although there is no way to know for sure, the result of this legal effort restored the original GMB profile along with the local pack and Google Maps rankings we had invested in for years.
 While we were grateful to be back ranking well, the damage of months with no exposure due to false spam reports was a big hit financially.